 CONNECTIONSTo wire for a single phase load, run the supply cables through the hole in the CT to the contactor and then out to the load.

 To wire for three phase loads run the load wires through the hole in the CT, to the contactor and then from the contactor to a junction box.
-The neutral must NOT be wired through the CT.
+The neutral must be wired through the CT for 347V applications.
 It may also be advisable to run the neutral through the GFI panel in one run to a junction box where connections can be made to the load.
 It is not advisable to have a splice on the neutral in the panel enclosure.

 A two pole terminal strip in the upper right hand corner of the panel is provided to interface the DS-2B snow sensor and BRI-A19-4X20 slab sensing thermostat to the panel.
 The yellow leads from the snow sensor are connected in series through the BRI-A19-4X20 thermostat to control the contactor.
 This must be connected for the panel to operate.
 If the panel is used for service other than snow sensing and a control sequence is not required install a 16 gauge jumper across the terminals.
 This is a live 120 volt connection and meant to be used as a dry contact.
 Do not connect voltage to this terminal strip.